s3nk4s/s3nk4s.github.io/_posts/2023-10-13-power-packed-protein-balls.md

 published: true
 ---

+> Note: this is me playing with chatGPT to create some content.
+The following prompt was used to create this post:

+`create a recipe for protein balls with rolled oats and protein power, but no peanut butter` `rewrite using metric system`
+`rewrite with storage bullets. including freezing and thawing` `create a blog post to accompany the above including alternative ingredients and a funny anecdote` `generate a 140 character summary for the blog post above`

 # Power-Packed Protein Balls: Fuel Your Day with Goodness!

 Do you ever find yourself craving a quick, energy-boosting snack?
 Look no further than these delightful protein balls!
 Packed with wholesome ingredients and a dash of humor, this recipe is sure to become your go-to snack.